Yuelioi/docs2_yuelili_com/AE/scripting/Render-Queue/OutputModule.md

 var omItem1_all_str_json = omItem1_all_str.toSource();

 // Get object that contains string version of settable output module setting values
 // of output module item 1 from render queue item 1.
 // If you want to get the values in the number format, use
 // GetSettingsFormat.NUMBER_SETTABLE as an argument.

-var omItem1_settable_str =
+var omItem1_settable_str = app.project.renderQueue
-app.project.renderQueue.item(1).outputModule(1).getSettings(
+.item(1)
+.outputModule(1)
+.getSettings(
+GetSettingsFormat.STRING_SETTABLE
-GetSettingsFormat.STRING_SETTABLE );
+);

 // Currently, the format setting in the output module is not settable, but it
 // is readable.
 The next line will tell you the current format of output